andrew1007/mrfa-demo/article/part3.md

 ## Introduction

+Part 3 is about the concept

+Understanding state tree transformations is so undervalued that the average developer doesn't think about (or even understand) it when designing an application.
+A mastery of this is a hidden superpower when working global state management systems.

+It is the last piece of the puzzle to creating fast enterprise software using React.
+It scales infinitely.
+There's is no such thing as an application that is too large or complex.
+In fact, the true power of this design paradigm reveals itself in those situations.

+###

+Brittle, inflexible, and unstandardized memoization approaches are rife with hazards and weaknesses.

+1. Some algorithms may seem "too complex" to memoize
+2. Fear of silently returning stale values
+3. Fear of silently missing the cache every time

+Creating a structured framework for memoization fixes all of these things.

+1. Every algorithm in an application, regardless of size or complexity, can be memoized.
+2. It is magnitudes harder to return stale values.
+3. Cache hits are maximized in a deterministic and easy-to-reason way.

+Frameworks have rules (good rules though).
+And it requires an understanding of state tree transformations.

+## idk lol

 In part 2, it may have seemed strange that selector functions, regardless of complexity, were decoupled from `useSelector`.
 This is for two reasons:

 1. Pure functions are dead-easy to test